 How we calculate

-Every number this calculator shows is derived from the formulas below.
+Every number across the calculator, Labs, and tools is derived from the formulas below.
 Nothing is a black box.
+This includes the FIRE calculator, Mutual Fund Audit, SWP tax calculator, expense ratio drag, TMF yield, and other planning tools.
 If you find an error or disagree with an assumption, open an issue on GitHub.

 All calculations run in your browser — no data leaves your device.